ConnectFirst

 How Many Calls Are You Actually Missing?

-Most operators I've talked to estimate they miss maybe 20–30% of their calls.
-The industry data suggests the real number is higher, often significantly.
+Most operators I've talked to estimate they miss maybe 20-30% of their calls.
+The data says it's worse than that.

 Dexcomm's analysis of home service contractor call data found 74.1% of calls went completely unanswered.
 CallBird AI's research puts contractor miss rates in a similar range, with annual losses from missed calls running $45,000–$120,000 for active small operators.